larymak/Python-project-Scripts/README.md

 - Create a pull request
 - Star this repository
 - Wait for Pull Request to merge
-- Celebrate, your first step into the open Source World
+- Celebrate, your first step into the open Source World and contribute more

 **Note**